Sy Friedman

 Sy-David Friedman (born May 23, 1953, in Chicago) is an American and Austrian mathematician and a (retired) professor of mathematics at the University of Vienna and the former director of the Kurt Gödel Research Center for Mathematical Logic.
 His main research interest lies in mathematical logic, in particular in set theory and recursion theory.

 Friedman is the brother of Ilene Friedman and the brother of mathematician Harvey Friedman.

 Biography

 He studied at Northwestern University and, from 1970, at the Massachusetts Institute of Technology.
 He received his Ph.D. in 1976 from MIT (his thesis Recursion on Inadmissible Ordinals was written under the supervision of Gerald E. Sacks).

 In 1979, Sy Friedman accepted a position at MIT, and in 1990 he became a full professor there.
-Since 1999, he has been a professor of mathematical logic at the University of Vienna (since 2018 retired).
+Since 1999, he has been a professor of mathematical logic at the University of Vienna, and he retired in 2018.
 He is a Fellow of Collegium Invisibile.